getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 Compute arbitrary terms - high-level generic assembly procedures
 ================================================================

 This section presents what is now the main generic assembly of |gf|.
-It is a high-level generic assembly in the sense that the language used to describe the assembly is quite close to the weak formulation of boundary value problems of partial differential equations.
+It is a high-level generic assembly in the sense that it is based on a weak form language to describe the weak formulation of boundary value problems of partial differential equations.
 It mainly has been developed to circumvent the difficulties with the previous low-level generic assembly (see  :ref:`ud-gasm-low`) for which nonlinear terms were quite difficult to describe.
 Conversely, a symbolic differentiation algorithm is used with this version.
 It simplifies a lot the approximation of nonlinear coupled problems since only the weak form is necessary to be described, the tangent system being automatically computed.
-Moreover, the assembly language is compiled into optimized instructions before the evaluation on each integration point in order to obtain a an optimal computational cost.
+Moreover, the weak form language is compiled into optimized instructions before the evaluation on each integration point in order to obtain a an optimal computational cost.

 The header file to be included to use the high-level generic assembly procedures in C++ is :file:`getfem/generic\_assembly.h`.